 About 1918 a young woman named Martha Crone entered the scene.
 Her connection to the Wild Flower Garden and later to her assistance in founding The Friends of the Wild Flower Garden are linked back to her innate loving response to wild things and their place in the environment.
 Like most people who devote a passionate lifetime to the pursuit of a certain subject or hobby, she was largely self-taught about wild plants and birds.
 Her first contact with the Garden was as an inquisitive and persistent visitor, extracting information from Eloise Butler and in turn bringing in specimens and providing assistance to Eloise.

 Martha and her husband William, a dentist, lived at 3723 Lyndale Ave.
 North in Minneapolis.
 Together, they were avid explorers of plant habitat and especially mushroom habitat.
-Martha was secretary of the Minnesota Mycological Society from 1926 onward for a number of years.
+Martha was secretary of the Minnesota Mycological Society from 1926 till 1943 and a member until her death..
 Considering the need for large numbers of plants for the developing Wild Flower Garden, the Crones were able to provide good assistance to Eloise Butler in finding sources for wild plants and for rescuing plants from areas where the native habitat was soon to be overrun with development.
 Winter correspondence between Eloise and the Crones started in the early 1920s and continued to the end.

 Eloise sent copies of the birthday photos to the Crones August 14 with this note: "Dear "Cronies". -- I didn't know when you would be able to come into the garden so I am mailing you the snap shots of the joint birthday party.
 I thought you would (sic) to see how very English Dr. Crone and Mrs. Babcock look with their monocles as they sit at the table.
 I think that the out-door print is very good, except that the doctor is somewhat obscured by the dark tree trunk."
 (PDF copy)